|Eileen Saffran, LISW-S, Chief Executive Officer

 |Kathy Maxwell, LISW-S, Program Staff

 Kathy has a background in child life and social work.
-She is full time at The Gathering Place as a member of our clinical program staff.
+She is a member of our clinical program staff.
 Kathy leads groups for adults, children and teens.
 Prior to her time at The Gathering Place, Kathy served as a hospice social worker at Hospice Maui in Hawaii.
 She also maintained a private practice and has many years of mental health experience with children and families.
-Kathy recently became a Veriditas certified labyrinth facilitator.
+Kathy is a Veriditas certified labyrinth facilitator.

 |Erin Rafter, PhD, CCLS, Program Staff